View Park–Windsor Hills, California

-View Park−Windsor Hills is an unincorporated community in Los Angeles County, California.
-The View Park neighborhood is the community surrounding Angeles Vista Boulevard and the Windsor Hills neighborhood is on the southern end to the north of Slauson Avenue.
+Windsor Hills is an unincorporated community in Los Angeles County, California.
+The Windsor Hills neighborhood is on the southern end to the north of Slauson Avenue.

-View Park−Windsor Hills is one of the wealthiest primarily African-American neighborhoods in the United States.
+Windsor Hills is one of the wealthiest primarily African-American neighborhoods in the United States.
 The two neighborhoods are part of a band of neighborhoods, from Culver City's Fox Hills district on the west to the Los Angeles neighborhood of Leimert Park on the east, that comprise one of the wealthiest geographically contiguous historically black communities in the Western United States.
 This corridor also includes the neighborhood of Baldwin Hills and the unincorporated community of Ladera Heights.
 It was developed between 1923 and 1970.
 Although the neighborhood is still predominantly African-American, the area is undergoing a demographic shift as new homeowners (mostly white or Asian families), who work in nearby Culver City, Downtown Los Angeles, Santa Monica, and other job hubs move into the neighborhood.

-Per the 2020 census, the population of View Park-Windsor Hills was 11,419.
+Per the 2020 census, the population of Windsor Hills was 11,419.